International-Data-Spaces-Association/IDS-AppStore/docs/pages/types-and-profiles/profiles.md

 - Requirements from the **basic profile**
 - Adminstrative access towards a connector API (core execution container)

 In the Advanced profile, additional requirements are added to those already set out in the Basic profile.
 The profiles differ particularly with regard to the active integration of usage control.
 If a data app integrates an active part in the implementation of usage control, it is automatically assigned to the advanced profile.
-Further information on the integration of Policy Enforcement Points (PEP) in an app can be found in the Usage Control document [Data App - Usage Control](../usage-control).
+Further information on the integration of Policy Enforcement Points (PEP) in an app can be found in the [usage control document](../usage-control).

 ## <a name="advanced-uc"> Advanced Profile - Usage Control </a>

 If, in addition to the requirements already established from the advanced profile, active components for implementing usage policies are also implemented in the interaction between a data app and a usage control framework, the app is assigned to the advanced profile - usage control.
 In order for usage policies to be actively implemented at the app level, several policy enforcement points (PEP) must be implemented in addition to a policy information point (PIP) for general app and purpose information.
 The implementation of the policy enforcement points is tightly integrated in the app implementation.
 A usage control framework specific communnication is required at this point to be able to enforce several policies at the app implementation level.
-More information about usage control integration can be found here [Data App - Usage Control](../usage-control).
+For more informatione about usage control see [Usage Control](../usage-control).

 **Summary:**
 - Requirements from the **advanced profile**